Djokovic, Sharapova win in 'brutal' weather at Australian Open

 Juan Martin del Potro, the 2009 US Open winner, overcame a medical timeout for a left leg injury to oust Karen Khachanov 6-4 7-6 (7-4) 6-7 (0-7) 6-4.

-Argentine Del Potro is one of the danger men for Roger Federer in the Swiss' quarter of the draw but another one, seventh seed David Goffin, was upset by veteran Julien Benneteau 1-6 7-6 (7-5) 6-1 7-6 (7-4).
+Argentine Del Potro is one of the danger men for Federer in the Swiss' quarter of the draw but another one, seventh seed David Goffin, was upset by veteran Julien Benneteau 1-6 7-6 (7-5) 6-1 7-6 (7-4).

-Federer faces Germany's Jan-Lennard Struff in Thursday's second night match on Rod Laver Arena.
+"I did a big effort," said del Potro.
+"I survive.
+I will play after tomorrow I hope in different conditions."